 Connected Vehicle Pilot: Safety and user perceptions evaluation

 The C-ITS Field Operational Test project recently began recruiting for up to 500 participants from the public in Ipswich.
-This new project, commonly called the Ipswich Connected Vehicle Pilot, complements the work being done, and will build a standardised analysis methodology and evaluate the safety benefits of C-ITS.
+This new project, commonly called the Ipswich Connected Vehicle Pilot, complements the work being done, and will build a standardised analysis methodology and evaluate the road safety benefits of Cooperative Intelligent Transport Systems (C-ITS).
 The findings will guide transport agencies in regard to investment in infrastructure to support C-ITS.

 The Department of Transport and Main Roads (TMR) is conducting an on-road field operational test (FOT) of a number of Cooperative Intelligent Transport Systems (C-ITS) safety applications.
 C-ITS technologies will be retrofitted to up to 500 public participants’ vehicles, and road infrastructure, as part of the Ipswich Connected Vehicle Pilot.

 International pilots have demonstrated positive cost-benefit ratios for the technology, however policymakers continue to call for FOTs in support of the investment logic toward deployment.
 The challenge for FOTs is to involve sufficient participation for evaluation of benefits.

 Queensland’s pilot – currently the largest planned in Australia – will provide a core data set to build a standardised analysis methodology and evaluate safety benefits of C-ITS.
 The evaluation findings will be used by transport agencies (local, state and federal) to inform the investment of infrastructure both digital and physical that supports the emerging C-ITS need.